emb-riscv/specs-markdown/csrs.md

 ```

 Otherwise, if the application uses some fast interrupts, it can raise the
-interrupt threashold to a limit below the fast interrupts priority.
+interrupt threshold to a limit below the fast interrupts priority.
 Please
-note how entering the critical sections guarantees that the threashold is
+note how entering the critical sections guarantees that the threshold is
 not lowered.

 ```c